 Provides physical comfort with massage, touch, breathing, relaxation techniques and suggesting positions.

-Stays by the side of the labouring woman throughout labour and delivery.
+Stays by the side of the labouring person throughout labour and delivery.

-Understands the physiology of birth and the emotional needs of the woman in labour.
+Understands the physiology of birth and the emotional needs of the birthing person.

-Assists a woman and her partner in preparing and carrying out their plans for birth.
+Assists the birthing person and their partner in preparing and carrying out their plans for birth.

-Facilitates communication between the labouring woman, her partner and other care providers.
+Facilitates communication between the labouring person, their partner and other care providers.

 Encourages self determination.

-Compliments the care provided by the woman's partner, other family members and friends.
+Compliments the care provided by the birthing person's partner, other family members and friends.

 What is a postpartum doula?
 A postpartum doula is a professional who:

-Provides physical comfort to the new mother by helping her care for her postpartum body.
+Provides physical comfort to the new parent by helping them care for their postpartum body.

 Provides emotional support for the new family by listening to their birth story, validating their experience, supporting the couple into their transition to parenting and by helping siblings adjust to the presence of the baby.